Tipplergoods Exclusive: Bourbon & Bijoux

 Looking at your bar, I see you’re a big fan of Bourbon Whiskey.

 Well, my drink of choice is bourbon on the rocks for sure.
 My favorite bourbon is 1792.
 So that’s usually my go-to.
 I would say, “it pairs with everything.”
 I’m big on pairing.
-I’ve found myself back in the kitchen, cooking more, so that my whiskey doesn’t get lonely. [laughing] We’ve all been eating more comfort food I think since the pandemic started.
+I’ve found myself back in the kitchen, cooking more, so that my whiskey doesn’t get lonely. [laughing] We’ve been eating more comfort food I think these past couple years.
 It’s the stuff I grew up eating.
 I call it “Persian Fusion”.
 I’m part Persian but I grew up in Kentucky.
 So it’s like, how can we make Persian food more unhealthy?
-Like adding fried chicken with rice, and like adding yogurt with anything.
+Like taking fried chicken with rice, and like adding yogurt with anything.

 Okay, now I can hear your Kentucky drawl coming out.
 Are there any Persian and/or Kentuckian influences that can be found in the design language in your work or in your home?